Entanglement-enhanced magnetic induction tomography

-The degree of spin squeezing together with the atomic polarization allows us to estimate the degree of entanglement present in the macroscopic spin ensemble using the data in Fig. 1 of \cite{Sorensen2001}.
-With squeezing of $ \left(-4.6 \pm 0.8\right)$ dB and an initial atomic polarization of $> 0.97$, we find that the spin ensemble contains groups of up to ten entangled atoms.
-The non-negligible level of SN weakens the effect of the spin squeezing on the overall observed noise.
-From Fig. \ref{fig: squeezdem} d, we can see that SN has almost the same contribution as PN for $\tau_\text{B}=\SI{40}{\micro\second}$.
-An increase of $\tau_\text{B}$ to \SI{100}{\micro\second} leads to an improved overall noise reduction for the conditional variance, thus allowing for a more efficient measurement of a conductive sample, at the expense of the level of squeezing.
+The degree of {spin squeezing} together with the atomic polarization allows us to estimate the degree of entanglement present in the macroscopic spin ensemble \cite{Sorensen2001}.
+With squeezing of $ \left(-4.6 \pm 0.6\right)$ dB and an initial atomic polarization of $> 0.97$, we find that the spin ensemble contains groups of up to ten entangled atoms.
+The non-negligible level of SN weakens the effect of the {spin squeezing} on the overall observed noise.
+For $\tau_\text{B}=\SI{40}{\micro\second}$ in Fig. \ref{fig: squeezdem} (d), SN and PN are of similar magnitude.
+Increasing $\tau_\text{B}$ to \SI{100}{\micro\second} improves the overall noise reduction in the conditional variance, enabling a more efficient measurement of a conductive sample at the expense of spin squeezing.